berlinbrown/Squirm3ArtificialChemistry/README.md

 In the screenshot above, each block represents an atom.
 When two atoms collide then a reaction might occur.
 If the reaction is a one of the available strong reactions then a bond will form.
 Lines are drawn between atoms with bonds.
 A cluster of atoms with strong bonds represent a molecule.

 DNA and RNA are types of macromolecules.
-They aren't represented in the demo but consider DNA and RNA molecules have interesting behavior that we like to model in our experiments.
+They aren't represented in the demo but consider that DNA and RNA molecules have interesting behavior.